chrsp/StrikethroughLabel/README.md

 # HidableStepper
-StrithroughLabel provides a easy way to animates strikethrough effect in a label using bezier path animation.
+StrithroughLabel provides an easy way to animates strikethrough effect in a label using bezier path animation.

 ![](Resources/demo.gif)